elastic/detection-rules/docs/experimental-machine-learning/host-risk-score.md

 This transform calculates the risk level per hour for each host in the Kibana space specified.

-- Upload the contents of `ml_hostriskscore_pivot_transform.json` using the Transform API in the following syntax.
+- Upload the contents of `ml_hostriskscore_pivot_transform.json` using the Transform API with the following syntax.
 - Ensure that your space name (such as `default`) replaces `<your-space-name>` below.

 <div style="margin-left: 40px">